Remarkers/Remarkers-Indexer/standard.md

 ## Global rules

-1. Polkadot DOT-721 operate by creating transactions of utility batchAll(calls) and are based on the parsing of the memo within the system remarkWithEvent(remark).
+1. Polkadot `DOT-721` operate by creating transactions of utility batchAll(calls) and are based on the parsing of the memo within the system remarkWithEvent(remark).
+2. The `Extrinsic` must contain a `system(ExtrinsicSuccess)` event.
-2. The `remark` context must be a valid JSON string.
+3. The `remark` context must be a valid JSON string.
-3. All content is case insensitive, the indexer needs to convert the `remark` content to lowercase.
+4. All content is case insensitive, the indexer needs to convert the `remark` content to lowercase.
-4. When the data type does not match is considered invalid inscription.
+5. When the data type does not match is considered invalid inscription.
-5. The `p` field is the standard identifier, it must be `DOT-721`.
+6. The `p` field is the standard identifier, it must be `DOT-721`.
-6. In addition to the fields specified by the operator, other fields in the `remark` context will not be recognized by the indexer.
+7. In addition to the fields specified by the operator, other fields in the `remark` context will not be recognized by the indexer.
 However, this transaction may still be a valid inscription operation and can be used to extend the protocol's usage in certain scenarios.
-7. Only the first call in a batchAll(calls) is indexed, if the first call does not follow the specification, the entire transaction is considered invalid.
+8. Only the first call in a batchAll(calls) is indexed, if the first call does not follow the specification, the entire transaction is considered invalid.
+9. If mint price is set, the second call in a batchAll(calls) must be a transfer_keep_alive call to the creator address, the amount must be equal or greater than the mint price.

 ## NFT Collection Metadata JSON Schema